HEIGVD-Course-DAI/dai-lab-http-infrastructure/README.md

 Optional step 2: Integration API - static Web site
 --------------------------------------------------

-This is a step into unknow territory.
+This is a step into unknown territory.
 But you will figure it out.

 The goal of this step is to change your static Web page to periodically make calls to your API server and show the results in the Web page.
 You will need JavaScript for this and this functionality is called AJAX.